aws-samples/r53resolver-query-log-parser/README.md

 ## Data flow
 This project has 4 main steps of the flow
-1. S3 bucket that holds malicious domains file, AWS Lambda `import_malicious_list/import_malicious_list.py` which parses that file and then stores it in DynamoDB table
+1. S3 bucket that holds interesting domains file, AWS Lambda `import_interesting_domains/import_interesting_domains.py` which parses that file and then stores it in DynamoDB table
 2. Route53 DNS logs will be ingested into Kinesis Firehose data stream
-3. Using AWS Lambda (inline processing) `find_bad_domain/find_bad_domain.py` to check if DNS query was resolving to  malicious domain
+3. Using AWS Lambda (inline processing) `find_bad_domain/find_bad_domain.py` to check if DNS query was resolving to  interesting domain
-4. Output the modified DNS query reecords, indicating if queried DNS is malicious, to S3 bucket for further processing (i.e Athena)
+4. Output the modified DNS query reecords, indicating if queried DNS is interesting, to S3 bucket for further processing (i.e Athena)

 Architecture-Diagram:
 ---